StormSurgeLive/ugrid-visualization/ugrid-cf-resources/downloading_netcdf.md

 ```
 $ sudo apt install nco
 ```
+You may need to run `sudo apt update && sudo apt upgrade` beforehand if the package can't be found.
 The `nco` (NetCDF Operators) package includes the `ncks` utility which will be used for the examples in this document.

 On Mac, the following command should work to install `nco`:
 ```